Privacy Policy Vandelanotte

 Maintaining client relations

-VANDELANOTTE processes personal data for sending out mailings for our products and services, for which we think they might be of importance to you.
+Vandelanotte processes personal data in order to send newsletters about our products and services which we think may be of interest to you.

-Sending mailings to our clients is part of our legitimate interest.
-It is both in your and our interest that our clients are informed of our activities and new services.
+Sending newsletters to our clients is part of our legitimate interest.
+It is in both your and our interests to keep our clients informed about our activities and new services.

 Recruitment purposes

-This processing finds its legal basis in, on the one hand, permission from the candidate employee and, on the other hand, in our legitimate interest to recruit a suitable candidate for a position.
+The legal basis for this processing is, on the one hand, the consent of the candidate employee and, on the other hand, Vandelanotte's legitimate interest in recruiting a suitable candidate for a vacancy.

 Security

-If you enter our office buildings, you may be filmed.
-These camera images serve exclusively to secure our office buildings.
+When you enter our offices you may be filmed.
+These camera images are for the sole purpose of securing our offices.

-It is part of our legitimate interest to process these details in the framework of securing our infrastructure, our employees and our clients.
+It is part of our legitimate interest to process this data for the security of our infrastructure, our employees and our clients.

-We may also collect so-called ‘special categories’ (art.
-9 GDPR) of personal data, such as medical data (in the framework of asset planning or other optimisations).
-These data are only processed if you grant your explicit permission.
+Vandelanotte may also collect so-called 'special categories' (art.
+9 AVG/GDPR) of personal data, for example medical data (in the context of wealth planning or other optimisations).
+This data is only processed with your explicit consent.

-The types of personal data we collect may differ, depending on the services we provide to you or our client.
+The types of personal data we collect may differ depending on the services we provide to you or to our client.

-Your data will not be shared with third parties for commercial purposes.
+Under no circumstances will your data be shared with third parties for commercial purposes.

-VANDELANOTTE has taken measures to ensure that personal data that are exchanged or shared within VANDELANOTTE remain protected.
+Vandelanotte has taken measures to ensure that personal data exchanged or shared within Vandelanotte is protected.

 Sometimes, we are legally obligated to share your personal data with external parties, especially with the following third parties: